 Historian Alex Toledano played a large part in informing the story and design of 25Hours Terminus Nord.
 His book “Portraits of the Gare du Nord” looks at the diverse multi-cultural community surrounding the station.
-His book was written to showcase locals in the area and a copy of his book is placed on the bed in each room to encourage guests to expand the way they think about ‘ethnic’ neighborhoods and what they offer a traveler when they come to Paris.

 “But a station is also a terminus.
 It is an end unto itself and that is the theme I explore [in this book].
 The Gare du Nord, in capital letters – the sum of its surrounding streets and neighborhoods, which rely upon its trains to populate their streets and buildings – is a cosmopolitan, crucial part of Paris.” – Alex Toledano from his book, The Gare du Nord

 With 237 rooms to choose from in four categories ranging from small to XL, there’s something for all tastes.
 I was in a Medium + room with balcony and great station view.